-For this experiment you will need:
+To make this easy slime recipe you will need:

 Mix about ½ a cup of water and a teaspoon of borax until the borax dissolves.

 Pour the borax mixture into the glue mixture.
 Stir for a few seconds with the spoon, then use your hands for the rest of the mixing.
-If you mix a lot in, the glue will get stiffer.

 Don’t forget to check out the other posts in the 31 days of STEM activities for kids series!